University and TAFE scholarships for young people with an out-of-home care background

 The Sisters of Charity Foundation Tertiary Scholarship Program empowers these students to transform their lives through education.

 Out-of-home care is a statutory care arrangement for children under 18 who can’t live safely at home with their birth families due to chronic child abuse or neglect.

 The state government becomes their legal guardian and places the child with an alternate caregiver: a foster carer, relative, or someone in their social network.
-They might also live in a residential building under the care of paid staff, or independently in a lead tenant household.
+They might also live in a residential building under the care of paid staff, or independently in a private rental situation.

 Almost 47,000 young Australians are in out-of-home care, with around 11,600 transitioning out every year.
 Government assistance for this group traditionally stops at 18.

 The Home Stretch campaign, which the Foundation fully supports, is calling for all state and territory governments to provide an option where the provision of care can be extended to age 21.